tlevine/www.thomaslevine.com/content/!/things-to-think-about-when-building-products-on-open-data/index.md

 ---
 title: Six Open Data Tips for Data Pickaxe Factories
+tweet_text: Here's what I think you should know if you do some data something and want to make money from open data.
 tags: ['open-data']
 ---
 I've heard that the real money in gold rushes was made by people selling